Lindt8/Lindt8.github.io/_pages/about.md

 Events and career timeline
 ======
-* 2026/03/23 - Began work as a Medical Physicist and Facility Coordinator at Haukeland University Hospital
+* 2026/03/23 - Began work as a Medical Physicist (Research & Facility Coordination) at Haukeland University Hospital
 * 2026/03/19 - Ended work as a Researcher in Proton Therapy at the Western Norway University of Applied Sciences
 * 2024/10/07 - Began work as a Researcher in Proton Therapy at the Western Norway University of Applied Sciences
 * 2024/08/30 - Ended work as a Postdoctoral Fellow at the Western Norway University of Applied Sciences